isomerpages/gb-assist/_browse-all-licences-URA/Signage-Proposal-for-a-Conserved-Building.md

 <p>You will need approval from Urban Redevelopment Authority if you wish to install business signs on your conserved building.</p><p><strong>FAQ</strong></p>
 <p>1.
 Where can I get more information?</p>
-<p>You can get more information at this link below:&nbsp;<a href="https://www.ura.gov.sg/Corporate/Guidelines/Conservation/Signage" target="_blank" rel="noopener">https://www.ura.gov.sg/Corporate/Guidelines/Conservation/Signage</a></p>
+<p>You can get more information at this link below:<a href="https://www.ura.gov.sg/Corporate/Guidelines/Conservation/Signage" target="_blank" rel="noopener">https://www.ura.gov.sg/Corporate/Guidelines/Conservation/Signage</a></p>